cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 proposal based on the current votes and decision policy.
 A future upgrade could automate this and have the group account (or a fee granter) pay.

-Inter-module communication introduced by [ADR-033](adr-033-protobuf-inter-module-comm.md) will be used to route a proposal's messages using the `DerivedModuleKey` corresponding to the proposal's group account.
-It can also temporarily support routing of non `ServiceMsg`s through the `sdk.Router` (see [#8864](https://github.com/cosmos/cosmos-sdk/issues/8864)).
-For these messages to execute successfully, their signer should be set as the group account.

 #### Changing Group Membership

 In the current implementation, updating a group or a group account after submitting a proposal will make it invalid.
 It will simply fail if someone calls `Msg/Exec` and will eventually be garbage collected.

+### Notes on current implementation

+This section outlines the current implementation used in the proof of concept of the group module but this could be subject to changes and iterated on.

-### Implementation using ORM
+#### ORM

-The ORM package defines tables, sequences and secondary indexes which are used in the proof of concept of `x/group`.
+The [ORM package](https://github.com/cosmos/cosmos-sdk/discussions/9156) defines tables, sequences and secondary indexes which are used in the group module.

 Groups are stored in state as part of a `groupTable`, the `group_id` being an auto-increment integer.
 Group members are stored in a `groupMemberTable`.